Dre Campbell Farm

 Each plant has its own daily sunlight requirement.

-Tomatoes, for example, need more than 6 hours of direct sunlight to produce fruit.
-On the other hand, chervil needs as little as 4 hours of direct sunlight per day to thrive.
+Tomatoes, for example, need more than six hours of direct sunlight to produce fruit.
+On the other hand, chervil needs as little as four hours of direct sunlight per day to thrive.

-Reading the back of the seed packet is a good way to know which plant requires what amount of sunlight.
+Reading the back of the seed packet is a good way to know which plants require what amounts of sunlight.

 15. Plants Appear to be Wilting

 If your plants appear to be wilting, they’re likely suffering from too little water.
-This happens when the roots aren’t providing enough moisture to the leaves and stems.
+This issue occurs when the roots are unable to provide sufficient moisture to the leaves and stems.

-Wilting can often be fixed by adjusting the amount of water you’re giving crops.
+Wilting can often be corrected by adjusting the amount of water you give to crops.
 If the soil feels dry, water a bit more.

 16. Black Spots on Leaves

-This is another common one, especially in climates that tend to be hot and humid.
+Black spots on leaves are another common issue, particularly in hot and humid climates.
 The black spot fungus usually causes black spots on leaves, also known as Diplocarpon rosae [3].

 You can treat this problem with organic fungicides such as these.